 Philip has funded healthcare for 83 patients in 12 countries.

-Justin is a jovial 7-year-old girl from Kenya.
-She is a class 1 pupil at Kisisi Primary School and her family hails from Igoji village in Meru County.
-Justin is an only child, her mother stays at home with Justin’s elderly grandmother while their aunt is a peasant farmer.
-Justin has clubfoot of both feet.
-Clubfoot is a condition in which the foot is twisted out of shape.
+Mary is an eight-year-old student from Kenya.
+She is a quiet and humble girl and the second born in a family of three.
+Mary's father is separated and she lives with her grandmother.
+Her grandmother is a farmer, while her father is currently unemployed.
+Mary has clubfoot of her right foot, a condition in which the foot is twisted out of shape.
 This causes difficulty walking and even wearing shoes.
-Fortunately, Justin traveled to visit our medical partner's care center, AIC Cure International Hospital.
-There, surgeons will perform clubfoot repair surgery on April 6th.
-Our medical partner, African Mission Healthcare Foundation, is requesting $1,224 to fund Justin's clubfoot repair.
-After treatment, she will be able to walk easily without the deformity.
-“My joy is to see Justin walking like other children.
-I am pleading for support that will make her undergo surgery and continue with her studies uninterrupted.” --Joyce, Justin’s aunt told us.
+Fortunately, Mary traveled to visit our medical partner's care center, AIC Cure International Hospital.
+There, surgeons will perform clubfoot repair surgery on March 15th.
+Our medical partner, African Mission Healthcare, is requesting $1,286 to fund Mary's clubfoot repair.
+After treatment, she will be able to walk easily.
+Mary's grandmother shared, "it is my joy and desire to see my namesake granddaughter walking without any difficulty.
+Any help will be highly appreciated."